 Wayfinding signage plays a crucial role in ensuring museum visitors get the most out of their entry fees.
 Excellent wayfinding signage encourages exploration, engages visitors in their surroundings, increases dwell time and improves accessibility.
 And wayfinding is one of those elements of a day out that’s hardly noticeable if it works well but is irritatingly obvious if it doesn’t.
 A positive experience boosts word-of-mouth recommendations, reviews and repeat visits, so it needs careful consideration.

 There are two core wayfinding elements to consider.
 Firstly, functional needs like refreshments, toilets, cloakrooms and lifts.
 And secondly, the emotional side of ensuring each visitor gets the most out of their visit.
-Wayfinding is a great way to help people quickly understand what they can find on different floors and direct people to certain highlights or feature galleries.
+Wayfinding signage and museum panels are a great way to help people quickly understand what they can find on different floors and direct people to certain highlights or feature galleries.

 Museums are often situated in historic or listed buildings and some will have been extended and adapted over the years, so it’s important to make sure the spaces connect.
 Any museum looking to create or improve a wayfinding scheme, will need to provide an appealing welcome and give a snapshot at the entrance so visitors quickly get their bearings.
 Here are ten elements to consider for your museum wayfinding:

 - Simple signage – signage must be highly legible, using bold text, but without overpowering exhibits to maximise readability.

 - Colour matching – assigning colours for each gallery or floor is a great way to help visitors find their bearings and follow the natural flow of exhibits.

 - Pretty as a picture – simple pictograms or symbols, clear photography, symbols or numbers can be easily understood by lots of different audiences, including non-English speaking and young visitors.